 Sometimes life gets in the way of staying enrolled in your classes.
 We understand that.
-If you need to drop all your classes and leave the university before the end of a term, you must initiate an official withdrawal by contacting the Office of Financial Aid, and fulfill C-N's requirements.
+If you need to drop all your classes and leave the University before the end of a term, you must initiate an official withdrawal by contacting the Financial Aid Office and fulfill C-N's requirements.

-If you are looking for information on dropping a course instead of withdrawing from all courses, contact your advisor, or the Office of the Registrar.
+If you are looking for information on dropping a course instead of withdrawing from all courses, contact your advisor or the Registrar's Office.

 Steps to Officially Withdraw from C-N